-My friend Jo and I booked the Black Sea cruise with Princess Cruise Lines and were working feverishly on booking our excursions.
-When our options for the cruise port in Khios, Greece, only returned 3 choices, I wondered if any would truly be worthwhile; we were alarmed.
-I was not familiar with Khios and knew nothing of the area so it was hard making a choice, but fortunately, we made a good one.
-We chose the Nea Moni Monastery & Avgonima ($64.95) tour offered by Princess Cruise Lines, which included a 3 1/2 hour trip around the most picturesque scenery imaginable.
-What a treat!
+My friend and I booked a last-minute Black Sea cruise with Princess Cruise Lines and worked feverishly on booking our excursions.
+We were a bit worried when our options for the cruise port in Khios, Greece, only returned three choices.
+Not being familiar with it made it hard to narrow down a tour.
+Fortunately, we picked a good one.
+We chose the Nea Moni Monastery & Avgonima four-hour tour that took us to see the most picturesque scenery imaginable.

-We boarded our motorcoach for a 35 minutes drive from the port to the semi-fortified Medieval hillside village of Avgonima.
-We snaked our way up windy hills with roads that were surprisingly in good condition, admiring a most interesting terrain, one that was partially dead from a devastating fire and that had withstood hundreds of years of history.
-The white dusted mountain tops were dotted with thick pine trees, olive trees, and rugged rocks.
+Along with our tour group, Jo and I boarded a motorcoach for the 35-minute drive from the port to the semi-fortified Medieval hillside village of Avgonima.
+We snaked our way up, windy hills with roads that were surprisingly in good condition.
+The most interesting terrain was partially dead from a devastating fire but held hundreds of years of history.
+White dusted mountain tops were dotted with thick pine trees, olive trees, and jagged rocks.

-As we arrived in Avgonima, population one single resident, we exited the bus and climbed the rocky platforms to view the deserted remains of the hillside village, with each house offering one tiny window and small door.
-The views of the canyons and roads below seemed miles apart but were a visually delight, amidst a huge pine forest.
-The Aegean Sea can be seen from the western side.
-A local artist was onsite selling paintings as well as a small coffee shop to purchase drinks and sweets.
-This place was so old!
+As we arrived in Avgonima, one single resident population, we exited the bus and climbed the rocky platforms.
+Our view was the hillside village’s deserted remains, with each house offering one tiny window and a small door.
+The views of the canyons and roads below seemed miles apart.
+They were a visual delight amidst a vast pine forest.

-The most interesting monastery can be recognized by its red and gold mosaics, examples of Byzantine Renaissance Art.
-The church is adorned with scenes from the Bible as well as portraits of saints, though many were damaged by the earthquake of 1881.
-A startling fact was that after siding against the Ottomans, forces were sent into Khios to make an example of, and nearly all of the population was slaughtered.
-Thinking they were safe in the monastery, the monks did not prepare for invasion and the Ottomans entered and massacred the majority of its dwellers.
-A glass front bookcase stands in the church full of skulls of many of the fallen, a sad reminder and frightful heirloom.
+We learned that the earthquake of 1881 damned many.
+A startling fact was that after siding against the Ottomans, forces were sent into Khios to make examples of them, and slaughtered nearly all of the population.
+Thinking they were safe in the monastery, the monks did not prepare for invasion.
+The Ottomans entered and massacred the majority of its dwellers.
+A glass front bookcase stood in the church holding the skulls of many of the fallen, a sad reminder and frightful heirloom.

-Note: Though the Khios excursion says there are uneven steps to the monastery, the hikes up the hills at both of the villages was far more strenuous than the hill up to the monastery.
+Note: Though the Khios excursion says there are uneven steps to the monastery, the hikes up the hills at both villages were far more strenuous than the climb up to the monastery.
 I recommend wearing tennis shoes.
-Our tour guide did allow us to take pictures inside without flash, even though it was posted for no photography.
+Even though no photography signs were posted, our tour guide permitted us to take pictures inside without a flash.